maratai/craftery/writing/keyboards_typing.md

 # Keyboards
 Typing keyboards.
 I'm in a music program so I have to specify!
-I generally go through two or three keyboards a year because I'm a *writer* and I learned touch-typing on a manual typewriiter, so I tend to wear them out fast.
+I generally go through two or three keyboards a year because I'm a *writer* and I learned touch-typing on a manual typewriiter (and still use manual typewriters regularly), so I tend to wear them out fast.

 # My preferences
 So you know how I evaluate them for my own use.

 - I learned on a manual typewriter.
 I BANG on the keys.
-I've accepted that I wear out keyboards a few times a year.
+I wear out keyboards a few times a year and budget accordingly.
 - I prefer mechanical keyboards and love the satisfying clicky feel.
+- I don't mind *loud* clicky keyboards, since...I learned on a manual typewriter.
+I've never met a computer keyboard that's *louder* than my typewriters!
 - I don't mind slim keyboards as long as they don't feel MUSHY.
 - For travel, I often favor very lightweight keyboards.
 I have health issues that make carrying even modest weight difficult sometimes.
-- I can't tolerate persistent "stuck keys."
+- I can't tolerate persistent "stuck keys" or "repeating keys."
 At that point the keyboard gets binned.
 - I'm fine with trackpads when built-in although I usually use mice.
-- I STRONGLY prefer arrow keys to have an actual inverted-T or similar layout.
-I cannot cope with the arrow-keys-in-a-horizontal-row nonsense.
+- I STRONGLY prefer arrow keys to have an inverted-T or similar layout.
+I cannot cope with the arrow-keys-in-a-horizontal-row nonsense for any length of time.
 - I can tolerate the weird "Fn key + [whatever]" for writing (not for music production), especially on lighter/smaller/portable keyboards as a space-saving measure, although I don't love it.
-For a full-sized keyboard, I prefer actual extra keys, including Home and End.
+For a full-sized keyboard, I prefer most of the extra keys, including Home and End.
 - For most uses, I don't need a separate numpad.
 (Sibelius uses them integrally as keyboard shortcuts for NOTE ENTRY.)
 I own dedicated numpad devices.
 So lack of numpad is not a dealbreaker.
 - I dislike Bluetooth because I have rotten luck getting devices to pair reliably, but I do have some Bluetooth-only or Bluetooth-added devices to reduce Cable Hell.
 - I have 2.4GHz wireless for the "extra" computing devices (Micro Journal, rpi) because I lose the dongles and USB-A is a Problem on MacBook Pro. :] I do find that, unlike Bluetooth, these tend to just work.